liguowang/cpgtools/README.md

 ### <a name="p2.1"></a>Part 2.1: BED format

-BED format is commonly used to describe *blocks of genome*.
+BED (Browser Extensible Data) format is commonly used to describe *blocks of genome*.
 The BED format consists of one line per feature, each containing 3-12 columns of data.
 It is 0-based (meaning the first base of a chromosome is numbered 0).
 It is s left-open, right-closed.
 For example, the bed entry **"chr1 10 15"** contains the 11-th, 12-th, 13-th, 14-th and 15-th bases of chromosome-1 (NOTE: **"chr1 10 15"** is equivalent **"chr1:11-15"**).

 - **BED12** file (a.k.a. the standarded BED file) which has 12 fields.
 Each row is used to describe a gene or an array of disconnected genomic regions.
 Details are described [here](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
 - **BED3** file only has the first 3 required fields (chrom, chromStart, chromEnd).
 Each row is used to represent a single genomic region where "score" and "strand" are not important.